chrabyrd/Automata/docs/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla `JavaScript` for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, there will be four scripts involved in this project:

 `board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

 `automata.js`: this script will handle the logic behind the scenes.
 An Automata object will hold a 2D array of `Cell`s.
 It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.

 `cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
 Each `Cell` will contain an `aliveState` (`true` or `false`).

+`game.js`: this script will hold the `board` and `automata` classes, as well as the logic to turn Conway's Game of Life into a single player game.

 ### Implementation Timeline